Linaro/lava/doc/deprecated/dummy-deploy.rst

 Deploying dummy devices
 =======================

+.. warning:: This chapter discusses a model of deployment which is being superceded by the :term:`pipeline` model.

 Dummy devices are not proper devices, but rather interactive sessions in existing machines.
 There are 3 types of dummy devices: